 During a recent trip to Madrid, I visited the Royal Palace and the superb collection of paintings at the Prado Museum, as I always do.
 But even more fun, I went to Casita Museo de Ratón Pérez, a tiny museum busy with enthralled and wide-eyed kids, who came to meet a mystical little mouse.
 Ratón Pérez, a kind of four-legged tooth fairy, gives candies to Spanish kids when they lose a tooth and put it under their pillow.
 There was ample evidence of the mouse everywhere in the museum — including a six-inch-tall bronze statue in the lobby — but the magical rodent himself was nowhere to be found.

-Prague’s Toy Museum (Muzeum Hraček), with an entire floor devoted to the Barbie doll, is another place that sounds silly but is actually great.
-After touring the exhausting Prague Castle (and just past its exit gate), it’s a refreshingly light attraction — a vast collection of all things Barbie, dating back to 1959, with social commentary.
-Looking at the buxom first-edition figure, you can understand why these sirens of capitalist discontent that objectified women’s bodies weren’t allowed here until 1989.
+Prague's Toy Museum (Muzeum Hraček), with an entire floor devoted to the Barbie doll, is another place that sounds silly but is actually great.
+Sitting just past the exit gate of Prague Castle (fascinating, but exhausting, to tour), it's a refreshingly light attraction — a vast collection of all things Barbie, dating back to 1959, with social commentary.
+Looking at the buxom first-edition figure, you can understand why these sirens of capitalist discontent that objectified women's bodies weren't allowed here until 1989.

 More history is explored through Peter the Great's personal collection of scientific oddities in the oldest museum in St. Petersburg: the Kunstkamera.
 Three hundred years ago, Czar Peter I became Peter the Great because of his huge personality — he was a traveler, city planner, warrior, scientist, and the westernizer of Russia.
 The Kunstkamera includes his freak show — typical of the period — of all kinds of human and animal deformities preserved in jars.
 Not for the faint of heart, this might be Europe's most offbeat — and nauseating — sight.
 While many tourists dismiss the Kunstkamera as a "museum of curiosities," locals are proud of its scientific tradition.